Desvelad0/portfolio/content/posts/wazuh_upgrade.md

 ---
 title: "Upgrading Wazuh components"
 slug: "upgrading_wazuh_components"
-tags: [azure,sentinel,terraform]
+tags: [wazuh,linux,ubuntu]
 date: 2025-02-23T00:50:00+02:00
-draft: true
+draft: false
 ---

-I thought upgrading Wazuh along with its several components would be as simple as running ``sudo apt update && sudo apt upgrade -y`, but last time when I attempted this a few months ago, the setup stopped working, so I'm documenting the steps required to update the setup in a [proper manner](https://documentation.wazuh.com/current/upgrade-guide/upgrading-central-components.html) to the tunes of a lockdown set from Disciple records; if you like EDM, I recommend [giving it a listen](https://www.youtube.com/live/u4uddXsaXfg?si=CyP3jEbFJPxtZYUA&t=1136) (timestamp intended: if you don't like the first set's harder style, DalCo is great.)
+I thought upgrading Wazuh along with its several components would be as simple as running ``sudo apt update && sudo apt upgrade -y`, but last time when I attempted this a few months ago, the setup stopped working, so I'm documenting the steps required to update the setup in a [proper manner](https://documentation.wazuh.com/current/upgrade-guide/upgrading-central-components.html) to the tunes of Virtual Riot, one of the most talented EDM artists out there.

 First I obviously will run `apt update`  on both the Wazuh Indexer and Wazuh Server servers, as I chose to install the components in Ubuntu.
 I then apparently need to install the ``gnupg apt-transport-https`` before continuing, and install the Wazuh GPG key with: